raymondluong/raymondluong.github.io/src/pages/about.md

 - ESLint, Prettier
 - Storybook, Figma
 - Jest, React Testing Library, Enzyme

-Most recently, I worked at <a href="https://gem.com/" target="_blank">Gem 💎</a> as the first front-end focused hire.
-I led the development of their design system and owned initiatives related to front-end tooling and developer experience.
-On the design system side, I built components such as tables, menus, and form inputs.
-I also maintained documentation, coordinated migrations, established contribution guidelines, and ensured accessibility standards.
-On the tooling side, notable projects included migrating our build system from Webpack 4 to Vite, conducting a large-scale ESLint rule rollout, and writing codemods to migrate off deprecated patterns.
-In general, I was my own product manager and gathered both qualitative and quantitative data to prioritize projects and build our roadmap.

 Thanks for reading!
 Here's a picture of me petting an incredibly soft llama: